jredwards85/SICK_Lidar_CoLa2/README.md

   - The tool prints the results of all 17 standard read variables in an easy to read manner.
   - Any data that requires conversion is automatically converted into the correct values.
   - This tool can be used in place of the CoLa2 Data Output Activator tool.
   - This tool can be used in combination to read TCP measurement data frames to use in the Ethernet Data Output Viewer (please see the other branch).
+  - Lastly, the code has been refined and optimised.

   ### How to use the program?
 Follow the prompts: